INVESTOR HREDD PRECISION TOOLS

 [3] Rainforest Alliance, 2020 Sustainable Agriculture Standard: Supply Chain Requirements (last corrected February 6, 2023), 6, https://www.rainforest-alliance.org/resource-item/2020-sustainable-agriculture-standard-supply-chain-requirements/

-Investors can look for a statement on the website of the certification scheme that details how certification requirements are explained or shared with chain of custody participants.
-For example:
+Investors can look for a statement on the website of the initiative that details how requirements are explained or shared with key participants.
+Here are two good practice examples:

 ➔ Education is a central part of the Fair Food Program.
 The Coalition of Immokalee Workers (CIW) conducts on-the-clock education sessions for workers at all of the growers’ farms throughout the season.
 The sessions are led by farm workers for farm workers using the curriculum they developed.
 Workers also receive a booklet and video training in either English, Spanish, or Haitian Creole detailing their rights and responsibilities as part of new employee orientation.